panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 * If you can obtain the same understanding of path characteristics from measurements obtained over a few more round trips, endpoint implementers are unlikely to be eager to add complexity, and many attributes can be measured from an endpoint, without assistance from intermediate devices.

-For "Per-connection State", the key points discussed in the research group were "how much state", and "where state is maintained".
+For "Per-connection State", the key questions discussed in the research group were "how much state" and "where state is maintained".

 * IntServ ({{IntServ}}) required state at every intermediate device for every connection between two endpoints.
 As the Internet ecosystem has evolved, carrying many connections in a tunnel that appears to intermediate devices as a single connection has become more common, so that additional end-to-end connections don't add additional state to intermediate devices between tunnel endpoints.
 If these tunnels are encrypted, intermediate devices between tunnel endpoints can't distinguish between connections, even if that were desirable.